ZupIT/beagle-docs/Settings/content/en/docs/Resources/Component's Positioning/Position.md

 ## Position

-This property defines an elements position on screen and its values are: **`top, right, bottom,left`**
+This property defines an elements position on screen and its values are: **`top, right, bottom,left`**.
+They behave according to the `Position Type` of this element.

-They behave according to the `Position Type` \(defined after this one \) of this element.
 The element inside the Position can have 2 types of positioning

-1. **`Relative`**: Elements move in a specific direction respecting each other bondaries.
+1. **`Relative`**: Elements move in a specific direction respecting each other boundaries.
 2. **`Absolute`**: The elements move in the same direction defined by the parent element.

 {{% alert color="info" %}}
-`It will be more clear when we address this property ahead.`
+**It will be more clear when we address this property ahead.**
 {{% /alert %}}

 ## **Propriedades**

 ### **All**

-It sets the same value for all positions:
+It sets the **same value**  for all positions:

 ![](/docs-beagle/captura-de-tela-2020-06-05-a-s-11.24.08.png)